need4swede/wiki-go/data/documents/browsing/item-details/tv-shows/document.md

 ## Spoiler Protection

-Series detail pages can hide thumbnails and overviews for episodes you haven't watched yet.
-Toggle **Spoilers** in the action pill.
-Episode cards swap their image and synopsis for a placeholder, so you can browse without seeing what's ahead.

-Already-watched episodes stay fully visible.
-Toggle off any time.
-You can also blur unwatched episodes app-wide with **Hide Spoilers** in **Settings > User Preferences > Appearance > Items**.
+Neptune can obscure thumbnails, titles, and descriptions for episodes that are both unwatched and completely unstarted.
+Once you begin an episode or mark it as watched, its details become visible.

+On Apple TV, select the eye button in the action pill to change protection for the current show.
+This per-show choice takes priority over the app-wide setting, so you can protect an otherwise episodic show or reveal a serialized show.

+For app-wide protection, go to **Settings > User Preferences > Appearance**, open the **Items** tab, then turn on **Hide Spoilers on Unstarted Episodes**.
+Its **Auto** scope protects serialized, hybrid, and unclassified shows while leaving episodic and anthology shows visible. **All** protects every show.

+See [Cards & Backdrops](/personalization/cards-and-backdrops) for the full guide to Auto, All, show classifications, and per-show choices.